midivi/ttech-kubernetes/README.md

 * To deploy, run `$kubectl -f deployment.yaml`.

 ## Editor
 Lastly, open `./kubernetes/{your-name}/deployment.yaml` in your editor.
-As mentioned, you'll be deploying changes from terminal 3.
+As mentioned, you'll be deploying changes from terminal 3 with `$kubectl -f deployment.yaml`.